ExpediaGroup/flyte-jira/README.md

     "title": "Fix csetcd bug"
 }
 ```
-##### CreateTicketFailure event
+##### CreateIssueFailure event
-This contains the error if the ticket cannot be created along with the input (project, issue_type & title):
+This contains the error if the issue cannot be created along with the input (project, issue_type & title):
 ```
 "payload": {
-    "error": "Cannot create ticket: Fix csetcd bug: status code 400", "project": "TEST",
+    "error": "Cannot create issue: Fix csetcd bug: status code 400", "project": "TEST",
     "issue_type": "Story",
     "title": "Fix csetcd bug"
 }
 ```

-### CommentTicket command
+### CommentIssue command
 This command comments on an issue.
 #### Input
-This commands input is the id of the ticket and the comment to be added.
+This commands input is the id of the issue and the comment to be added.
 ```
 "input": {
     "id": "TEST-123",